twota/terms-of-service-and-privacy-policy/README.md

 8.1 Reporting Users

-▪Only verified users can report others in Explore and LiveChat.
+▪Only verified users can report others in Explore and LiveBar.

 ▪All users can report their active matches directly within the chat.